-PROCEDURE FOR APPLICATION OF SECURITY MEASURES, FORFEITURE OF PROPERTY GAIN AND REVOCATION OF SUSPENDED SENTENCE
+PROCEDURE FOR APPLICATION OF SECURITY MEASURES, FORFEITURE OF THE PROCEEDS OF CRIME AND REVOCATION OF SUSPENDED SENTENCE

-Adjournment of the Procedure in Case of a Mental Illness
+Suspension of the Proceedings in the Case of Mental Disorder

-- (1) If the accused becomes affected by such a mental illness after the commission of a criminal offense that he or she is unable to take part in the procedure, the Court shall, upon psychiatric forensic evaluation, adjourn the procedure and send the accused to the body responsible for issues of social care. - (2) When the health condition of the accused has improved to the extent to which he or she is able to take part in the procedure, the procedure shall continue. - (3) In case criminal prosecution becomes time barred during the adjournment, the Court shall act in accordance with Article 283, Item f) of this Code.
+- (1) If the accused becomes affected by such a mental disorder after the commission of the criminal offense that he or she is unable to stand trial, the court shall, upon psychiatric forensic examination, adjourn the procedure and send the accused to the body responsible for social welfare issues. - (2) When the health condition of the accused has improved to the extent to which he or she is able to stand trial, the proceedings shall resume. - (3) In case the criminal prosecution becomes time barred during the adjournment, the court shall act in accordance with Article 289, Item f) of this Code.

-Procedure in Case of Mental Incompetence
+Procedure in Case of Mental Incapacity

-- (1) If the suspect committed a criminal offense in the state of mental incompetence, the Prosecutor shall propose in the indictment that the Court should establish whether the accused committed a criminal offense in a state of mental incompetence and that the case be referred to the body responsible for social care, for the purpose of commencing the appropriate procedure. - (2) If the evidence presented during the main trial indicates that the accused committed a criminal offense in a state of mental incompetence or reduced mental competence, the Prosecutor shall abandon the proposal he filed.
-In case of reduced mental competence, the Prosecutor shall propose a security measure of mandatory psychiatric treatment, pronounced along with another criminal sanction. - (3) In the case referred to in Paragraph 1 of this Article, the suspect or the accused in detention or in a psychiatric institution, shall not be released.
-Instead, the Court shall, at the proposal of the Prosecutor, issue a ruling on a temporary custody of up to ten (10) days from the issuance of the ruling.
-The ruling may not be appealed. - (4) After the proposal referred to in Paragraph 1 of this Article has been filed, the suspect or accused must have his defense attorney.
+- (1) If the suspect committed a criminal offense in the state of mental incapacity, the prosecutor shall propose in the indictment that the court should find that the accused committed a criminal offense in the state of incapacity and that the case should be referred to the body responsible for social welfare, for the purpose of commencing the appropriate procedure. - (2) If the evidence presented during the main trial indicates that the accused committed a criminal offense in the state of mental capacity, incapacity or diminished capacity, the prosecutor shall abandon the proposal he filed.
+In case of diminished capacity or incapacity, the prosecutor shall propose a security measure

+- of mandatory psychiatric treatment, pronounced along with another criminal sanction. - (3) In the case referred to in Paragraph 1 of this Article, the suspect or the accused in detention or in a psychiatric institution, shall not be released.
+Instead, the court shall, at the proposal of the prosecutor, issue a decision on a temporary custody of up to ten (10) days from the issuance of the decision.
+An appeal in not allowed against the decision. - (4) After the proposal referred to in Paragraph 1 of this Article has been filed, the suspect or accused must have his defense attorney.

-Procedure in Case of Obligatory Medical Treatment
+Procedure in Case of Obligatory Medical Treatment of Addiction

-- (1) The Court shall decide on the application of a security measure of obligatory treatment for addiction after it obtains findings and an opinion from a witness expert.
-The expert also must give an opinion on the possibilities for the treatment of the accused. - (2) If in pronouncing a suspended sentence, the perpetrator is ordered to receive treatment as an out-patient and he fails to undertake treatment or abandons it voluntarily, the Court may, ex officio, or at the proposal of the institution in which the perpetrator was treated or should have been treated, after the hearing of the Prosecutor and the perpetrator, revoke a suspended verdict or forceful enforcement of the pronounced measure of obligatory treatment from addiction.
-Before it issues a decision, the Court shall also obtain a medical opinion, when needed.
+- (1) The court shall decide the application of a security measure of obligatory treatment for addiction after it obtains findings and an opinion from a witness expert.
+The expert also must give an opinion on the possibilities for the treatment of the accused. - (2) If in pronouncing a suspended sentence, the perpetrator is ordered to receive treatment as an out-patient and he fails to undertake treatment or abandons it voluntarily, the court may, ex officio, or at the proposal of the institution in which the perpetrator was treated or should have been treated, after the hearing of the prosecutor and the perpetrator, revoke a suspended sentence or forceful enforcement of the pronounced measure of obligatory treatment from addiction.
+Before it issues a decision, the court shall also obtain a medical opinion, when needed.